How to Furnish An Airbnb Rental (the short answer)

 - Decorating your bathroom.
 This sounds simple but this is something people often forget to do.
-Your bathroom will have plenty of spaces which are not tiled, so it’s a good idea to make sure these are well decorated looking clean and nice.
+Your bathroom will have plenty of spaces that are not tiled, so it’s a good idea to make sure these are well-decorated look clean, and nice.

 - Small details like nice bath mats, A shelf for people’s toiletries, and nicely folded toilet paper will help your bathrooms look that much more professional.

 - Finally, Another easy win: If your tiles are looking old it is easy to re-grout them.
 Essentially all you need is a grout remover, and then follow any online video to show you how to apply new grout.
 I would recommend buying grout that is ready-mixed.
 This will make your life much easier.
 Another useful tip to make your bathroom look a little bit more modern is to consider using a different colored grout, for example, white tiles with grey grout look really nice.